open/close all folders

 - Digimon plays this trope for laughs whenever the titular characters try to digivolve while hungry.

-- One notable serious example is in episode 26 of the first series, during Myotismon's first confrontation of the Digi-Destined.
-All of the Digi-Destined's Digimon attack Myotismon as "Brave Heart" plays.
-This music abruptly stops when Ikkakumon's Harpoon attack hits Myotismon and creates an explosion, seemingly taking him out, only for Myotismon to jump out of the cloud of dust and saying "Do you think you've won?", before proceeding to beat up the Digi-Destined's Digimon.
+- One notable serious example is in episode 26 of the first series, during Vamdemon's (Myotismon) first confrontation of the Digi-Destined.
+All of the Digi-Destined's Digimon attack Vamdemon as "Brave Heart" plays.
+This music abruptly stops when Ikkakumon's Harpoon attack hits Vamdemon and creates an explosion, seemingly taking him out, only for Vamdemon to jump out of the cloud of dust and saying "Do you think you've won?", before proceeding to beat up the Digi-Destined's Digimon.

 - Played with in Magical Girl Lyrical Nanoha A's.
 During her first battle with the Wolkenritter, Nanoha is trying to use Starlight Breaker to open the way for reinforcements for her friends.
 During the charging, the music plays to the fullest... until a certain hand rises from her chest, absorbing her magical power.
 The subversion?.
 She still shoots.
 And it was glorious, accompanied by the music playing to the fullest again.